2014 Mitiaro by-election

 The same two candidates stood in the by-election.
 The by-election took place, but counting was delayed due to a legal challenge by the Cook Islands Party.
 The court ultimately ruled that one person had voted illegally in the Mitiaro constituency in the general election, and invalidated that person's ballot.
 This resulted in Democratic Party candidate Tangata Vavia being declared elected by 50 votes to 49, on the basis of the July vote.
 The ballots cast during the by-election were discarded without having been counted.

-November 2014 by-election result

-Not counted.
-Seat awarded to Tangata Vavia on a recount of the July result.